 Introducing Live Models

 Unlike ElastiCube models, Live models run queries directly against the data source.
 With live connections, you can refresh your dashboards manually or set them to refresh automatically every few seconds.
 This provides you with near real-time data updates in your dashboard, meaning that in a lot of cases the queries are only as fast as the data source.
-The exception is when an identical query is performed within the cache timeout period (configurable in System Configuration > Query).
-In this case, the query will be served from cache instead of publishing another query to the warehouse or database.
+(Except when an identical query is performed within the cache timeout period.)

 Watch this video about live data modeling: